rtens/xpede/README.md

 e.save()
 ```

-The expedition is now saved as `store/my_expedition.json` and the Dashboards can be found in `out`.
+The expedition is now saved as `store/first.json` and the Dashboard can be found in `out/first.html`.